-To assign weights to the costs of equity and debt, regulators typically assume a notional capital structure for their sector or regulated company, drawing on evidence on actual debt structures in their sectors, previous regulatory determinations and other market benchmarks.
+To assign weights to the costs of equity and debt, regulators typically assume a notional capital structure for their sector or regulated company, drawing on evidence on actual debt structures in their sectors, previous regulatory determinations, policy objectives, and other market benchmarks.

-We propose two recommendations on the overall framework.
+We set out two recommendations on the overall framework.